October 11, 2018

 wild goose chase - an absurd or hopeless pursuit, as of something unobtainable

 Three years ago a circumcision dispute between unmarried Florida parents became an international story.
 When the mother, Heather Hironimus, refused to consent to a circumcision for their son Chase, the father, Dennis Nebus, sued her in court.
-A parenting agreement reached when the boy was a year old stipulated that Nebus would be responsible to schedule and pay for the boy's circumcision.
+When their son was 14 months old, Nebus and Hironimus signed a parenting agreement which stipulated that Nebus would be responsible to schedule and pay for the boy's circumcision.
 Sometime afterward, Hironimus changed her mind, having been influenced by materials from Intact America and other anti-circumcision groups.
 In May 2014 a judge ruled in favor of the father, and an appeals court affirmed the ruling in January 2015.
 With her legal options dwindling and the procedure imminent, Hironimus fled with Chase and disappeared.
 After nearly three months in hiding, she was found and arrested, and Nebus was awarded custody.
 Chase, who turned 5 in October, was circumcised sometime prior to November, 2015, and has had only limited contact with his mother since.

 INTACT AMERICA'S INTERFERENCE